 List of tutees here.
 A worse list ('Faculty & Student Information' --> List of all tutored students and links to information).
 SIS used to have a list.

+Different schools have different routines for tutorials.
+Computing always meets the whole group, relitively often.
 The frequency of meetings changes with the year of the students:

 - First years: once a week in first semester; once a fortnight in semester two.